Glider (Belfast): Halts and interchanges

 Halts along each route are approximately 400 metres apart compared to previous bus stops which were 150–250 metres apart.
 Halts, which are covered and have some seating and ticket machines, are 18 metres as standard but may be extended to 30 metres to allow simultaneous docking of Glider, Metro and Ulsterbus vehicles.
 Each halt has Kassel kerbs that allow Glider vehicles to align with the footpath to ensure quick and safe boarding and alighting.
-Glider vehicles on the G1 route operate between Dundonald interchange on Dunlady Road, which operates as a park and ride facility facilitating up to 519 vehicles, and runs through the city centre continuing to the West Belfast terminus at Mc Kinistry Roundabout on Stewartstown Road.
+Glider vehicles on the G1 route operate between Dundonald interchange on Dunlady Road, which operates as a park and ride facility facilitating up to 519 vehicles, and runs through the city centre continuing to the West Belfast terminus at McKinstry Roundabout on Stewartstown Road.
 The G2 route operates from Titanic Quarter to the city centre.

 Bus lanes

 Bus lanes along Glider routes operate from 07:00 to 19:00 on Monday to Saturday.
 The Department for Infrastructure introduced the lanes in advance of Glider services commencing.
 12 hour bus lanes were introduced on 23 July 2018 in west Belfast, 30 July in East Belfast and on 6 August in the Titanic Quarter.
 City bound bus lanes were suspended in Titanic Quarter on 21 August following severe congestion.

 The road width on the bus routes, which incorporate bus lanes and mixed traffic lanes, is designed with a minimum width of 12 metres, with each individual runway a minimum 3 metres wide.
 As well as the Glider vehicles, any other buses which can carry more than 8 passengers, motorcycles, bicycles, black taxis and wheelchair-accessible private hire taxis are allowed in the bus lanes during their hours of operation.